Manufacturing Excel template

 Lot tracking, process history, shipment control

-Align the lot number, reference date, and process order first so the tracking flow starts from the same baseline.
+Align the lot number, target date, and process order first so the tracking flow starts from the same baseline.

 Keep process history and shipment history in the same workbook so backtracking stays simple.